Chris56974/Pethreon/README.md

 ## How it works

-[Hardhat](https://hardhat.org/getting-started/) is a development environment/blockchain for ethereum, [Waffle](https://ethereum-waffle.readthedocs.io/en/latest/index.html) is a testing library for smart contracts (programs that run on the blockchain) and [ethers.js](https://docs.ethers.io/v5/getting-started/) is a frontend library for communicating with the blockchain (used to make smart contract calls from JS).
-My frontend is a react app that talks to an ethereum node running at [infura](https://infura.io/) (the AWS of Ethereum).
+[Hardhat](https://hardhat.org/getting-started/) is a development environment/blockchain for ethereum, [Waffle](https://ethereum-waffle.readthedocs.io/en/latest/index.html) is a testing library for smart contracts (programs that run on the blockchain) and [ethers.js](https://docs.ethers.io/v5/getting-started/) is a frontend library for communicating with the blockchain.
+Basically, I'm creating a react app that talks to an ethereum node that I have running at [infura](https://infura.io/) (kinda like AWS for Ethereum).

-Essentially, I write smart contracts in solidity (Pethreon.sol) and then compile them to JSON (Pethreon.json).
-Inside that JSON file there is "bytecode" that I can deploy to Ethereum itself, and an "ABI" that describes the functions that exist on that smart contract.
-My React application (or any other application) can then use this ABI together with a library like ethersJS to make calls to this smart contract.
-I then direct those calls to an ethereum node (like the one I have running at Infura) to execute them.
-Some of these calls will require real money because they have to be verified by every other ethereum node in the network ([~5,000](https://www.ethernodes.org/history)), others are "free" (subject to my plan at Infura).
+To create a smart contract, you have to write a solidity file (Pethreon.sol) and compile it to JSON (Pethreon.json).
+Inside that JSON file, there's "bytecode" that you can deploy to Ethereum, and an "ABI" that describes what functions exist on that smart contract.
+My React application (or any other application) can then use this ABI together with a library (like ethersJS/Web3) to make calls to that smart contract after it's been deployed.
+The calls have to be carried out by an ethereum node (like the one I have running at Infura).
+Some of these calls require real money because they require action that must be verified by every other ethereum node in the network ([~5,000](https://www.ethernodes.org/history)).
+Other calls are "free" and usually involve grabbing information from an ethereum node.

 ## How to develop

 For this to work you need to [download metamask](https://metamask.io/).
 You might also want to use a different [browser profile](https://youtu.be/Ik8-xn4DyCo?t=15) for development so that you can keep your personal metamask account separate from your development one.
 Once metamask is installed, you need to import a new metamask account via "private key" and insert "test test test test test test test test test test test junk".
-This is a unique key used by hardhat for development, in which every account is given 1000 ether.
-After importing that private key, you might need to add a new network as well.
+This is a unique key used by hardhat for development, in which every account in that wallet is given 1000 ether.
+After importing that private key, you might also need to add a new network as well.
 Click on networks (mainnet), then on custom RPC and then add the following network if it's not there already...

 ```text
 Network Name: Localhost 8545